slacgismo/pvinsight-onboarding/README.md

 FAILED (SKIP=147, errors=1, failures=1)
 ```

 That is okay.
-If you get a large number of errors, then something probably went wrong.
+If you get a large number of errors, then something probably went wrong with the installation of CVXPY and associated backend numerical solvers.
+Please contact us through our issues page, and we will try to get back to you within a week.